Cecilia Arditto Delsoglio

 La madre del río / the mother of the river (1997 – rev. 1999)

-for four percussionists
+for four/five percussionists

 dedicated to Carmelo Saitta